Skip to main content

 Usage with Markdown

-To use react-text-to-speech seamlessly with markdown text, it is recommended to install following packages:
+To use react-text-to-speech seamlessly with markdown text, it is recommended to install the following packages:

 • remark-gfm (optional)

-Optionally, we also recommended to setup TailwindCSS and TailwindCSS Typography for styling purposes.
+Optionally, we also recommend setting up TailwindCSS and TailwindCSS Typography for styling purposes.

 Custom MarkdownText Component